 Loafers and boat shoes differ in terms of formality, versatility, comfort, and cost.

-When choosing between these two shoes it’s important to figure out what’s important to you.
-Each of them has their own strengths; use them to guide your decision.
+When choosing between these two shoes, figuring out what’s important to you is important.
+Each has its strengths; use them to guide your decision.

 Here are five factors to consider: